onuniverse/swift-style-guide/README.markdown

 **Tip:** A good technique is to define everything using `let` and only change it to `var` if the compiler complains!

 You can define constants on a type rather than on an instance of that type using type properties.
 To declare a type property as a constant simply use `static let`.
 Type properties declared in this way are generally preferred over global constants because they are easier to distinguish from instance properties.
+Prefer using `enum` over `struct` when using type-declared-constants.
+The reason is because swift auto-generates initializers for `struct` types, which can lead to confusion.
 Example:

 **Preferred**:
 ```swift